dotnet/roslyn/docs/contributing/Target Framework Strategy.md

 5. `$(NetRoslyn)`: code that needs to execute on .NET but does not have any specific product deployment requirements.
 For example utilities that are used by our infra, compiler unit tests, etc ...
 This property also controls which of the frameworks the compiler builds against are shipped in the toolset packages.
 This value will potentially change in source builds.
 6. `$(NetRoslynAll)`: code, generally test utilities, that need to build for all .NET runtimes that we support.
 7. `$(NetRoslynBuildHostNetCoreVersion)`: the target used for the .NET Core BuildHost process used by MSBuildWorkspace.
-8. `$(NetRoslynNext)`: code that needs to run on the ext .NET Core version.
+8. `$(NetRoslynNext)`: code that needs to run on the next .NET Core version.
 This is used during the transition to a new .NET Core version where we need to move forward but don't want to hard code a .NET Core TFM into the build files.

 This properties `$(NetCurrent)`, `$(NetPrevious)` and `$(NetMinimum)` are not used in our project files because they change in ways that make it hard for us to maintain corect product deployments.
 Our product ships on VS and VS Code which are not captured by arcade `$(Net...)` macros.
 Further as the arcade properties change it's very easy for us to end up with duplicate entries in a `<TargetFarmeworks>` setting.
 Instead our repo uses the above values and when inside source build or VMR our properties are initialized with arcade properties.